Last Updated on February 17, 2025 by Melanie Haynes

 Your pets may seem like they spend a lot of time sleeping.
 Dogs and cats love their daily naps, not to mention adjusting to their parent’s nighttime sleeping patterns.
 Just how much sleep do dogs and cats really need?

-Most dogs and cats get somewhere between 12 to 16 hours of sleep a day.
+Most dogs and cats get between 12 to 16 hours of sleep daily.
 Eight hours of sleep at night is typical.
-Why do dogs and cats sleep so much during those other four to eight hours a day?
+Why do dogs and cats sleep so much during those four to eight hours daily?

 Dogs and Cats Sleep A Lot Because They Can